BROID #1, May 1990

 Lensman became my first Malibu title under their Eternity Comics imprint (which also had Ninja High School, Robotech, and Captain Harlock).
 I officially got the job the week before my daughter was born.
 When I turned in the first issue faster than anyone expected, the word was given: BROID got the green light.
-This all happened within my first month of fatherhood, and I could quit my regular job.
-I was going to make comic books full time, and one of them was going to be this original story that I’d been developing for two years.
+This all happened within my first month of fatherhood, allowing me to quit my regular job.
+I was going to be a stay-at-home dad, making comic books full time, and one of them was going to be this original story that I’d been developing for two years.

 Bigger and wilder things have happened since then, but at the time it was the biggest and wildest thing I could imagine.
 It changed everything.
 And so far, it hasn’t changed back.

 The first issue of BROID was published in May 1990, a double-length debut with two chapters (so we could publish the series in an even 12 issues).
 The plan was to break it up into three mini-series, 4 issues apiece, to make it an easier sell.
 Not quite what I wanted, but I could live with it.
 When I received my first copy, it was like I became a father of two.
 I opened it…and my heart stopped.
 Everything was there, but the printing quality…to put it mildly…SUCKED.
 It looked like someone put a photocopier at its darkest setting and walked away as it pumped out pages.
 A huge amount of detail was just mashed into black.

 It was the first moment in what would be a downward turn in my fortunes, ultimately ending in premature cancellation.
 But we’ll get to that (and rectify it) later on.
 For now, I’m very happy to finally have the chance to show you what the first issue was supposed to look like, thanks to my file-preserving super powers.